Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Conclusions

 \section{Conclusions}

-In this work, we proposed a trailer generation approach which adopts a graph-based representation of movies and uses interpretable criteria for selecting shots.
-We also show how privileged information from screenplays can be leveraged via contrastive learning, resulting in a model that can be used for turning point identification \emph{and} trailer moments (see Appendix, Section~6 for discussion on how TPs generalize to other tasks and datasets).
+In this work, we proposed an approach to trailer moment identification which adopts a graph-based representation of movies and uses interpretable criteria for selecting shots.
+We have also shown that privileged information from screenplays can be leveraged via contrastive learning, resulting in a model that identifies turning points \emph{and} trailer moments (see Appendix, Section~6 for discussion on how TPs generalize to other tasks and datasets).
 Finally, we showcased how our algorithm can be converted into an assistive tool for trailer creation with a human in the loop.
 Semi-automatic trailer creation drastically reduces the number of shots that need to be reviewed, leading to better quality output compared to fully automatic methods.

 In the future we would like to focus on methods for predicting fine-grained emotions (e.g.,~grief, loathing, terror, joy) in movies.
 In this work, we consider positive/negative sentiment as a stand-in for emotions, due to the absence of in-domain labeled datasets.
-Previous efforts have focused on tweets \cite{abdul-mageed-ungar-2017-emonet}, Youtube opinion videos \cite{bagher-zadeh-etal-2018-multimodal}, talkshows \cite{Grimm:ea:2008}, and recordings of human interactions \cite{BILAKHIA201552}.
-Preliminary experiments revealed that transferring fine-grained emotion knowledge from other domains to ours leads to unreliable predictions compared to sentiment which is more stable and improves trailer generation performance.
-Avenues for future work include new emotion datasets for movies, as well as emotion detection models based on textual \emph{and} audiovisual cues.
+Previous efforts have focused on tweets \cite{abdul-mageed-ungar-2017-emonet}, YouTube opinion videos \cite{bagher-zadeh-etal-2018-multimodal}, talkshows \cite{Grimm:ea:2008}, and recordings of human interactions \cite{BILAKHIA201552}.
+Preliminary experiments revealed that transferring fine-grained emotion labels from other domains to ours leads to unreliable predictions compared to sentiment which is more stable and improves trailer moment identification.
+Avenues for future work include emotion datasets for movies and emotion detection models based on textual \emph{and} audiovisual cues.